nucleome/docs/source/design.rst

 Basic operations
 ================

-A panel is like a sub-tab in the current web tab.
+A panel is like a sub-tab in one browser tab.
-You can control each panel using the configuration toolbar located on the top-right of its frame.
+You can configure each panel using the configuration toolbar located on the top-right of its frame.
 :numref:`panel_menu` shows the function of each button on the panel's configuration toolbar.

 .. figure:: img/figures_chapter_2/ch2_panel_menu_v2.png